 Alternatively, you can specify scanning of particular types of archive.
-For example, to scan inside TAR archives, enter or to scan inside TAR and Zip archives, enter
+For example, to scan inside TAR archives, enter sweep PATH -tar or to scan inside TAR and Zip archives, enter sweep PATH -tar -zip If you have numerous complex archives, the scan may take longer to run.
+Bear this in mind when scheduling unattended scans.

-'''

-sweep PATH -tar

-'''